-Allocation date for Reception or junior school Year 3: 16 April 2025

-Deadline for appeal forms to be submitted: 31 May 2025

-Appeals will be heard within 40 school days, by: 25 July 2025
+Allocation date for Reception or junior school Year 3: Tuesday 16 April 2024Deadline for appeal forms to be submitted: Friday 31 May 2024Appeals will be heard within 40 school days, by: Friday 26 July 2024Where possible, appeals that are submitted after 31 May will be heard by 26 July

-Where possible, appeals that are submitted after 31 May will be heard by 25 July.
+Where possible, appeals that are submitted after 31 May will be heard by 26 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

-Allocation date for Year 7 intake or studio school / UTC Year 10: 3 March 2025

-Deadline for appeal forms to be submitted: 22 April 2025

-Appeals will be heard within 40 school days, by: 24 June 2025
+Allocation date for Year 7 intake or studio school / UTC Year 10: Friday 1 March 2024 Deadline for appeal forms to be submitted: Monday 22 April 2024 Appeals will be heard within 40 school days, by: Wednesday 26 June 2024

-Where possible, appeals that are submitted after 22 April will be heard by 24 June.
+Where possible, appeals that are submitted after 22 April will be heard by 26 June.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.